poytaytoy/DingleBob/README.md

 ---

-I also provided a `dummy.dingle`, so if you want to directly play with it you, you can also just modify the file and directly run from the root directory:
+I also provided a `dummy.dingle`, so if you want to directly play with it, you can also modify the file and run from the root directory:

 ```bash
 ./target/release/dinglebob dummy.dingle